Guardians of the Galaxy Vol. 2: Theatrical

-Guardians of the Galaxy Vol. 2 made its world premiere in Tokyo on April 10, 2017, and its Hollywood premiere on April 19 at the Dolby Theatre.
+Guardians of the Galaxy Vol. 2 made its world premiere in Tokyo on April 10, 2017, and its Hollywood, Los Angeles, premiere on April 19 at the Dolby Theatre.
 The film began its international release on April 25, in Australia, New Zealand, and Italy, alongside a total of 37 markets in its first weekend, with 176 IMAX screens in 35 of those markets.
 Its North American release on May 5 took place in 4,347 theaters, of which over 3,800 were in 3D, 388 in IMAX and IMAX 3D, 588 premium large-format, and 194 D-Box locations.
 The film's opening in China was in 400 IMAX theaters, the largest ever for the country.
 On May 4, 2017, 550 theaters in the United States had a special RealD Guardians of the Galaxy double feature event before preview screenings of Vol. 2.
 Guests who attended received an exclusive mini poster and a set of souvenir collectible buttons.
 Vol. 2 was originally intended to be released on July 28, 2017.
 The film is part of Phase Three of the MCU.